MENU

 album cover for HOM9 the humanoid robot that can read braille by hastings of malawi

-Happiness Confusion Wellbeing Excitement - a 20 minute sound poem by Hastings of Malawi which operates at the boundary between music, poetry and linguistic experiment.
-The piece oscillates between human expressivity and machinic process combining technical vocabulary, phonetic play, instructional language and machine operations.
-The question "Was it written by a machine?" is one of its central concerns.
+Happiness Confusion Wellbeing Excitement - a 20 minute sound poem by Hastings of Malawi operating at the boundaries between music, poetry and linguistic experiment using human edited computer generated speech, phonetic play, found sounds, and machine operations.

 Duration 19:39.